liquid-collective/liquid-collective-protocol/README.md

 ### System Administrator

-Administrator in charge of the implementation logics, can perform any taask on any administrable contract.
+Administrator in charge of the implementation logics, can perform any task on any administrable contract.

 ### System Executor